2016, for many reasons, wasn’t the best year for a lot of people.

 4. What do you feel you should have been acknowledged for but weren’t?

-5. What disappointments or regrets did you experience this past year?
+5. What disappointments did you experience this past year?

 6. What was missing from last year as you look back?